irapuan/jira_stats/README.md

 # R Jira Stats

-Simple scripts to generate some insigths on Jira boards
+Simple R scripts to generate some insigths on Jira boards.

 ## how to use